 Guardianship of an Adult

 In certain situations where an individual has become incapacitated to make their own decisions, courts may appoint guardians to protect the interests of elderly or incapacitated individuals.
 One thing that is important to keep in mind is once a guardian is chosen for an individual, the individual is then a “ward” of that person and loses many of their individual rights.
-Many times, guardianship goes hand and hand with a conservatorship.
-A conservator a person appointed by the court to make decisions regarding finances and the property of the ward.
-This typically happens is there is no one appointed as power
+Many times, it goes hand and hand with a conservatorship.

 There are two types of guardianship: full and limited.
 In a full guardianship, the guardian is given the power to make decisions for you about: living arrangements, medical treatment, and legal matters.
 In a limited guardianship, the guardian is limited to making decisions in one specific area.

 An enduring power of guardianship allows you to appoint someone or several people to serve as a guardian regarding personal, lifestyle and medical treatment when and if you become unable to make those decisions yourself.
-A comprehensive estate plan typically includes an enduring power of attorney and an enduring power of guardianship to help alleviate confusion and court involvement.
+A comprehensive estate plan typically also includes an enduring power of attorney to help alleviate confusion and court involvement.